anshuman008/Custom-ON-Curve-ATA/README.md

 ## Overview

-This project showcases two different approaches to creating token accounts on Solana:
+This project showcases two different approaches to creating token accounts on Solana, born from a real-world discovery of a token account with a private key:

-1. **Deterministic ATA**: Standard Associated Token Accounts that follow the SPL Token program's deterministic derivation
+1. **Deterministic ATA (Off-Curve)**: Standard Associated Token Accounts that follow the SPL Token program's deterministic derivation - these have no private keys
-2. **Custom Off-Curve ATA**: Custom token accounts created with randomly generated keypairs, allowing for more flexible token account management
+2. **Custom On-Curve ATA**: Custom token accounts created with randomly generated keypairs - these have private keys but are still controlled by the owner wallet

+**Key Discovery**: Token accounts can exist both on-curve (with private keys) and off-curve (deterministic), and a single wallet can own multiple token accounts for the same mint.
+However, even with the private key of an on-curve token account, only the owner wallet can authorize transactions.

 ## Features

-- ✅ Create deterministic Associated Token Accounts (ATAs)
+- ✅ Create deterministic Associated Token Accounts (ATAs) - Off-curve, no private keys
-- ✅ Create custom off-curve token accounts with random keypairs
+- ✅ Create custom on-curve token accounts with random keypairs - Has private keys
 - ✅ Transfer tokens between custom and deterministic accounts
 - ✅ Close token accounts when no longer needed
 - ✅ Transaction simulation for safety